traefik/traefik/docs/content/migration/v1-to-v2.md

 * [x] Rest
 * [ ] Zookeeper

-## Some Tips You Should Knwon
+## Some Tips You Should Known

 * The different sources of static configuration (file, CLI flags, ...) cannot be [mixed](../getting-started/configuration-overview.md#the-static-configuration).
-* Now we can refers to configuration element between differents providers by using the provider namespace (`@provider`).
+* Now we can refers to configuration element between different providers by using the provider namespace (`@provider`).
   For example a router in a File Provider can refer to a service defined in Docker Provider.
 * The middlewares are applied in the same order as their declaration in router.
 * If you have any questions feel free to join our [community forum](https://community.containo.us).